 If you are infatuated with ghosts and strange phenomena, you don’t have to visit an ancient castle in Great Britain or even an abandoned mansion in New England to find one.
-The Cape Fear area and Brunswick County have just the thing, with some of this country’s most famous ghosts.
+The North Carolina Coast is home to some of the country’s most famous ghost stories.

-The headless ghost is known in these parts as Joe Baldwin, a brakeman on the east-west railroad line that traversed the northern part of Brunswick County in the nineteenth century.
+One of the notorious ghost stories haunting our state is the tale of the headless ghost is known as Joe Baldwin, a brakeman on the east-west railroad line that traversed the rails in Southeastern North Carolina in the nineteenth century.

 As legend has it, poor old Joe lost his noggin in a train accident one night in the spring of 1867.
 On that night the last car of Joe’s train became separated from the engine and the rest of the train just outside of the tiny town of Maco as it neared its final destination of Wilmington.

 Soon after the accident, lovers who had been strolling near the railroad at night reported seeing a strange light along the tracks.
 The apparition had started with just a flicker over the left rail about a mile from Maco Station.
 It had approached, growing brighter as it came up the track.
 It seemed to advance faster and faster, swinging from side to side.
-Then after a pause it started backwards.
-Briefly it hung suspended where it had first appeared.
+Then after a pause, it started backward.
+Briefly, it hung suspended where it had first appeared.
 Then it was gone.

 Over the years watchers have reported seeing the Maco Light.
 Many believe it is Joe Baldwin’s lantern, as the trainman searches for his head.
 Even though the light was once absent for over a month it always came back.
 Dark, rainy nights seemed to be Joe’s preference.

 There have always been skeptics.
 After paved highways were constructed in the area, they maintained that the light was merely a reflection.
 An attempt was made to resolve the reflection theory in the mid-1900s.
 A group of observers watched for the light while all traffic in the area was blocked off.
 They saw Joe’s lantern swinging as usual.